freezingsaddles/freezing-web/README.md

 shell$ cd freezing-web
 shell$ python3.6 -m venv env
 shell$ source env/bin/activate
+(env) shell$ pip install -r requirements.txt
 (env) shell$ python setup.py develop
 ```

-We will assume for all subsequent shell examples that you are running in the bafs activated virtualenv.
+We will assume for all subsequent shell examples that you are running in the freezing-web activated virtualenv.
 (This is denoted by using
 the "(env) shell$" prefix before shell commands.)

 ### Database Setup

 This application requires MySQL.
 I know, MySQL is a horrid database, but since I have to host this myself (and my shared hosting
 provider only supports MySQL), it's what we're doing.

+#### DB Setup using Docker

+We have some development support Docker Compose files that can help make database setup simpler, head over to the [freezing-compose](https://github.com/freezingsaddles/freezing-compose) repo for those instructions.

+#### Manual DB Setup

+Install MySQL, version 5.6 ideally.
+(A newer 5.x may work fine too, but current production db server is 5.6 so there might be differences in supported db features.)

 You should create a database and create a user that can access the database.
 Something like this might work in the default case: